 We will make an extra effort to reach the top as it provides spectacular views of pristine rainforest along with many birds including one of our main targets for the day, the rare Orange-breasted Falcon!
-On previous trips our clients had amazing views of a pair of Rufous-winged ground Cuckoo at the top of the mountain.
+On previous trips our clients had amazing views of a pair of Rufous-winged ground Cuckoo at the top of the mountain and a rare site of Tepui Parrotlets few bay as well.
 Along with a possible sighting of the Falcon, this is another area we do not want to miss out on a chance to see the rare Ground Cuckoo.
 After returning the lodge, depending on the time, we will have the chance to explore the forest trails around the lodge looking for Rose-breasted Chat, Wing-banded Antbird, White-plumed Antbird, Rufous-throated Antbird, Brown-bellied and Rufous-bellied Antwrens.
 Spotted Antpitta, Yellow-throated and Waved Woodpeckers and a host of Woodcreeper; Chestnut-rumped, Red-billed, Amazonian-barred, Buff-throated, Lineated, and Wedge-billed.
-Before returning to the Lodge we will have another chance to visit the Capuchinbird lek.
+We may see Ringed Woodpecker as well.
+Before returning to the Lodge we will have another chance to visit the Capuchinbird lek in case we might have missed them the day before.